nuprl/substance-vs-style/student_progress_graph/README.md

 [X] run each test/print independently

 - for each problem, create a graph where:
-    - NODES: clusters of possible stdout/stderr outputs
+    [X] NODES: clusters of possible stdout/stderr output combinations [X] EDGES: diffs
-    - EDGES: diffs
-    - plot paths for each student that starts with failing prompt and ends with successful prompt
+    [X] plot paths for each student that starts with failing prompt and ends with successful prompt

 - create a visualization